 In general, how does the coronavirus spread?

+You might also acquire the infection if viral particles get on your hands by, say, touching contaminated surfaces or shaking hands with someone whose hands are contaminated with the virus, and then touching your eyes, nose, or mouth.
 "A sneezing or coughing person will cover their mouth, get it all over their hand, and then touch something that you then touch," Robert Murphy, MD, an infectious disease expert at Northwestern University, tells Health.
 The virus can then gain entry into your body when you touch your own face, he adds.

 One other note: While the virus has been detected in stool, it's still not clear whether it can be acquired through fecal-oral transmission, according to a review posted online March 12 by Clinical Gastroenterology and Hepatology.